Want to save this?

 Make the filling and frosting

-- While the cakes cool, in a small, heavy saucepan over medium heat, bring the sugar and water to a boil.
+- While the cakes cool, bring the 1 cup granulated sugar and 1/3 cup water to a boil in a small, heavy saucepan over medium heat.
 Cover and cook for 3 minutes.
-Uncover and continue to cook until the syrup registers 235°F to 240°F (112°C to 115°C) on a candy thermometer, about 3 minutes.
+Uncover and continue to cook until the syrup registers 235°F to 240°F (112°C to 115°C) on a candy thermometer, about 3 minutes more.
 This is known as the soft-ball stage.

-- Place the coconut in a food processor fitted with a metal blade, add 3 drops food coloring, and pulse 15 times.
+- Place the 2 cups sweetened shredded coconut in a food processor fitted with a metal blade, add 3 drops food coloring, and pulse 15 times.
 Turn the coconut into a large bowl.

 - Using a serrated knife, carefully slice off the top third of each cake, keeping each top alongside its cake.
 Pinch about a tablespoon and a half of cake from the inside center of each cake and set aside for nibbling.
 Fill the hole with a dollop of the reserved white meringue and replace the top.
 Thickly frost the top of the cakes with the pink meringue.
 Then generously sprinkle each cake with coconut until completely covered.
-Tamp down gently on the coconut to maintain the domed shape.
-Serve at once.
+Tamp down the coconut gently to maintain the domed shape.

 An LC Original